-John Mayer, a friend from Southern California, was one of my hiking buddies in the Barance Del Cobre in Mexico.
+John Mayer, a friend from Southern California, was one of my hiking buddies in the Baranca Del Cobre in Mexico.
 It was on our trip to the famed Copper Canyon that we first spotted this wayward Cardinal of the South.
-Called the Pyrrhuloxia, the name is a combination of Pyrrhuloxia (pyrrhula and Loxia), it’s Cardinal old scientific names.
-The bird is nearly as striking as the Cardinal with its distinctive orange beak, red face markings and gray crest.
-A beautiful flier the bird is very fun to watch in flight and to listen to while calling.
+Called the Pyrrhuloxia, the name is a combination of several expressions (pyrrhula and Loxia), which point to it’s old Cardinal scientific names.
+The bird is nearly as striking as the Cardinal with its distinctive orange beak, red face markings and gray crest, yet it is not as flashy and flamboyant.
+The bird is a beautiful flier and this species is very fun to watch in flight and to listen to while calling.

 This Cardinal of the Desert is known for its bright colors and beautiful voice.
 They are closely related to the Northern Cardinal but are normally only found in the American southwest: New Mexico, Arizona and Texas.